darkoverlordofdata/exspresso/magic.md

-    -->   represents the .__proto__ field of the object ...   represends a cyclic limk back to the controller instance
+    -->   represents the .__proto__ field of the object ...   represends a cyclic link back to the controller instance